aptalca/docker-rdp-calibre/README.md

 - If you would like to have the latest updates, change the EDGE variable to "1", and the container will update calibre to the latest version every time it is restarted
 - If you'd like to change the resolution for the GUI, you can modify the WIDTH and HEIGHT variables
 - IMPORTANT: On first start, select "/config" as the library location in the Calibre wizard
+- Calibre webserver can be enabled from the calibre gui under Preferences/Sharing over the net. **Port has to be set to 8081**

 You can access the GUI by pointing your web browser to http://SERVERIP:XXXX/#/client/c/Calibre